TootooniLab/TootooniLab.github.io/people.md

         <img src="https://github.com/TootooniLab/TestRun23.github.io/blob/master/images/balasubramanian.jpeg" width="150px" height="150px" align="left" style="border-radius:20%"/>
     </a>
 <figcaption>
-    ​Hi!
+    Hi!
 I’m Neelam Balasubramanian.
 I have a master’s in Health Informatics from Loyola University and bachelor’s in Biology with a specialization in Endocrinology from the University of Chicago.
 My interest is in creating implementable solutions to improve healthcare.
 I work on projects relating to clinical natural language processing and classification algorithms.
 I also have experience with biostatistics, electronic health record systems and data warehouses, and healthcare workflows
 </figcaption>
 </figure>
 <br>